ogawa-tigertech/edx-platform/docs/en_us/course_authors/source/tools.rst

   response to a question - into a colorful graphic that students can see.
 - :ref:`Zooming image`: Zooming images allow you to enlarge sections of an image so that students can see the section in detail.
+- :ref:`Image Modal`: The Image Model tool allows a student to enlarge an image in the whole browser window.
+This is useful when the image contains a large amount of detail and text that is easier to view in context when enlarged.

 .. _LTI Component: